Prague to Budapest - 13 Best Ways to Travel in 2026

 The distance from Prague to Budapest is 525 km.

-• Best way to travel from Prague to Budapest
+• What is the best way to travel from Prague to Budapest

 The best way to travel from Prague to Budapest is by sightseeing transfer.
 It will take you only slightly longer than by train or bus.
 Still, you will be able to visit three amazing places along the way and add one extra country to your itinerary - Slovakia.

-• Cheapest way to travel from Prague to Budapest
+• What is the cheapest way to travel from Prague to Budapest

 If you carefully plan your trip, the cheapest way to get from Prague to Budapest can be by the Ryanair flight, as tickets start at €16/one-way.
 Trains and buses are a bit more expensive; you will pay €20 if you buy the ticket in advance.